Welcome to NETTTS

 Weigh stations are located just off the highway and usually next to a scale house where inspectors have their offices.
 Since each state has a different set of local laws and safety guidelines regulating the weight of trucks and commercial vehicles, weigh stations are often located in ports of entry near state borders.
 Weigh stations can also be located at choke points or areas where freight is loaded into trucks or delivered.

 In addition to fixed truck weigh stations, many states use portable scales that allow weigh stations to be set up in any location that is large enough to accommodate trucks.
-Portable scales allow DOT and state inspectors to set up seasonal and temporary check points near isolated roads with a high amount of truck traffic.
-Temporary check points also help prevent truck drivers from avoiding weigh stations.
+Portable scales allow DOT and state inspectors to set up seasonal and temporary checkpoints near isolated roads with a high amount of truck traffic.
+Temporary checkpoints also help prevent truck drivers from avoiding weigh stations.

 When Do Trucks Use Weigh Stations?